The Photographers Guide to Taking Pictures on Train Tracks

 FACT #2 – You Can't Hear the Train Coming in Time

-Take a minute to watch this video from NBC’s The Today Show and see how easy it is for a train to sneak up on you when you’re not expecting it.
+Please take a minute to watch this video from NBC’s The Today Show and see how easy it is for a train to sneak up on you when you’re not expecting it.

 On top of how hard it is to hear a train, consider that it can take an average freight train over a mile to stop with emergency brakes.
-If you don’t see or hear the train til it’s within yards of you, then it stands to reason that the train will not be able to stop in the time it takes for you and your family to clear off the tracks.
+If you don’t see or hear the train until it’s within yards of you, then it stands to reason that the train will not be able to stop in the time it takes for you and your family to clear off the tracks.

 FACT #3 – People Die Every Year

 I could tell you multiple stories of kids, adults, photographers, even movie-makers who have been killed in the last decade trying to take photos on the tracks.
 But I will spare you the gory details.
-If you don’t believe me, run a quick Google search and you will find an unending list of stories and articles.
+If you don’t believe me, run a quick Google search, and you will find an unending list of stories and articles.
 It is quite horrifying.

-The simple fact is, trespasser fatalities are getting worse, not better in the past ten years.
-Phil McCausland, of the Federal Railroad Administration says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
+The simple fact is, trespasser fatalities are getting worse, not better, in the past ten years.
+Phil McCausland, of the Federal Railroad Administration, says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
 This chart from NBC News shows how the number of railroad track fatalities have increased over the past 10 years.

 But My Railway is Abandoned…

 You may be wondering about Abandoned Railways.
-Why, you ask, can’t I find an abandoned rail and use that for my photo?
+Why you ask, can’t I find an abandoned rail and use that for my photo?
 It makes sense, right?
 But this excellent question leads me to our next fact.